plotly/plotly.github.io/_posts/3d/2018-11-05-how-to-create-a-streamtube-plot.md

 ---
 layout: tutorial-single_layout
 title: 3D Streamtube Plots
 subtitle: A streamtube is a tubular region surrounded by streamlines that form a closed loop.
-It's a continuous version of a streamtube plot (3-D quiver plot) and can provide insight into flow data from natural systems.
+It's a continuous version of a streamtube plot (3D quiver plot) and can provide insight into flow data from natural systems.
 permalink: /make-a-streamtube-plot/
-imageurl: ../static/images/create-streamtube-plot/3d-streamtube-thumbnail.png
+imageurl: ../static/images/3d-streamtube-plot/3d-streamtube-thumbnail.png
 state: active
 tags: graph3d
 order: 4
-meta_description: A tutorial on how to make a streamtube plot in Chart Studio.
+meta_description: A tutorial on how to make a streamtube in Chart Studio.
 popularity: featured
-carouselimageurl: ../static/images/create-streamtube-plot/3d-streamtube-thumbnail.png
+carouselimageurl: ../static/images/3d-streamtube-plot/3d-streamtube-thumbnail.png
-actioncall: How to make 3D streamtube plots in Plotly's Chart Studio.
+actioncall: How to make 3D streamtubes in Plotly's Chart Studio.
 actioncall-url: https://plot.ly/create/?fid=plotly2_demo:428

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/streamtube-plot/) or [R](https://plot.ly/r/streamtube-plot/).